amblount/CP-for-ED-scheduling/README.md

 Emergency room physicians are specialized medical providers who are only able to work in one section of the hospital; the emergency room.
 The ER is open 24 hours per day and 7 days per week.
 In any given network there are a given number of ER physicians available and these physicians must be shared amongst the facilities, we can think of a facility as on particular emergency room in a specific hospital with a full staff requirement.
 The full staff requirement is met when the target number of physicians per shift is scheduled for a given period of time, say 7 days.
 The problem is the individual facilities are sharing physicians within the network and by law, physicians are not allowed to work more than 6 consecutive days in a row and for any individual physician, there must be 480 minutes or 8-hours between shifts.

 It just so happens this is a very well defined and explored problem domain.
-[Google-Or Tools](https://developers.google.com/optimization/scheduling/employee_scheduling) | [Emergency Scheduling](https://pdfs.semanticscholar.org/6472/5010acca9c438ea9d205cca30484ab6bf86c.pdf)
+[Google-Or Tools](https://developers.google.com/optimization/scheduling/employee_scheduling) | [Scheduling Emergency Room Physcicians](https://pdfs.semanticscholar.org/6472/5010acca9c438ea9d205cca30484ab6bf86c.pdf)

 ### Consulting Project